yaycupcake/fehdiscord/alldynotags.md

 `?t RTP` `?t rtp` - Brings up a reminder to Read the Pins

+`?t aarewards` - Brings up a chart showing the reward table for Arena Assault

+`?aoe` - Reference for the shape of AOE specials

 # External Links

 ## FEH Game Resources: